-YWCA audience.
+was developed for Nikkei girls and women, the Japanese YWCA also hosted events for a broader YWCA audience.
 In March 1934, a citywide meeting of the SF Business Girls' Club was held at 1830 Sutter Street.
-60 Three years later, a tea honoring Helen Keller was hosted by the Japanese YWCA just prior to her journey to Japan "on a speaking trip in the aid of the many blind of the Japanese empire."
+Three years later, a tea honoring Helen Keller was hosted by the Japanese YWCA just prior to her journey to Japan "on a speaking trip in the aid of the many blind of the Japanese empire."
 Representatives of Japanese women's groups, including the Japanese Federation of Women's Clubs, as well as the general membership of the YWCA were invited.
 61